 myometrium.
 They are

 The reason why some women develop fibroids is not yet understood.
 Family history may play a role, since there is often a history of fibroids developing in women of the same family.
 Fibroids are estimated to occur in up to 25% of all women.
-For poorly understood reasons, fibroids are more common in African American women (a two to three fold increased risk) than in Caucasian or Asian women.
-Fibroids are most common between the ages of 35-49.
+For poorly understood reasons, fibroids are more common in African American women (who

 In addition, women who are